Computer Science

 Credits 3This course covers basic concepts of data processing, cleaning, summarization, and visualization.
 The course introduces exploratory data analysis, and basic concepts of probability and statistics as they are applied in data analysis.

-CS 245: Introduction to Interactive Sound Synthesis
+CS 245: Interactive Sound Synthesis

 CS 246: Advanced Sound Synthesis